jeekkd/cleanup-gentoo/README.md

 Here's how we can do this:

 ```
-// Syntax of doing so:
+# Syntax of doing so:

 sudo ln <script location/script name> /usr/local/bin/<name you want to type to launch the script>

-// More real example:
+# Realistic example:

 sudo ln /home/<user>/cleanup_gentoo.sh /usr/local/bin/cleanup